LiuJi-Jim/raze-tpl/README.md

 # raze-tpl
-A js template engine with syntax like Microsoft Razor
+A js template engine with syntax like [Microsoft Razor Render Engine](https://github.com/aspnet/Razor)

 ## how to use
 ### build